Bård Ludvig Thorheim: Parliament

 He was elected representative to the Storting from the constituency of Nordland at the 2021 election.

 In parliament, he currently sits on the Standing Committee on Energy and the Environment and the Election Committee.

 Diplomatic career

 Thorheim worked within diplomacy between 2005 and 2016.
 He began as a trainee at the Department of Security Policy and the High North at the Ministry of Foreign Affairs until 2008.
 For the next two years, he worked as the first secretary at the Norwegian embassy in Colombo, Sri Lanka before moving to the same position at the embassy in Washington, D.C.
-Ater two years in Washington D. C., he returned to the Ministry of Foreign Affairs, serving as an advisor at the Section for Peace and Reconciliation until 2015.
+After two years in Washington D. C., he returned to the Ministry of Foreign Affairs, serving as an advisor at the Section for Peace and Reconciliation until 2015.
 That year he became the head of the Foreign Service Response Centre, a position he held until he was appointed advisor to the foreign minister in 2016.